MicrosoftDocs/win32/desktop-src/Controls/tdn-verification-clicked.md

 ---
 title: TDN\_VERIFICATION\_CLICKED notification code
 description: Sent by a task dialog when the user clicks the task dialog verification check box.
-This notification code is received only through the task dialog callback function, which can be registered using the TaskDialogIndirect method. ms.assetid: 'cd7bc07a-9a70-4361-abfa-986a5a2e13e0'
+This notification code is received only through the task dialog callback function, which can be registered using the TaskDialogIndirect method. ms.assetid: cd7bc07a-9a70-4361-abfa-986a5a2e13e0
+keywords:
-keywords: ["TDN_VERIFICATION_CLICKED notification code Windows Controls"]
+- TDN_VERIFICATION_CLICKED notification code Windows Controls
 topic_type:
 - apiref
 api_name: